Sfântu Gheorghe, Tulcea

 Sfântu Gheorghe (Kadirlez) is a commune in Tulcea County, Northern Dobruja, Romania.
+On older maps, other names for the locality appear, such as Kidrillis, Cadîrlez, or Catarlezi, which derive from the Turkish name Kadırler meaning "The Galleys", or Aios Iorgos, which derives from the Greek name.
 It is located at the end of the southern arm of the Danube near the Black Sea, in the Dobruja region.
 It is composed of a single village, Sfântu Gheorghe.

 Description

 Sfântu Gheorghe has a center with a town hall, a pub and some food stores.
 It is surrounded by one-storey houses, some of which have a Byzantine influence.